Do you want a job where you can work from home? There are so many online jobs available now, with one of them being proofreading.

-How Much Do Proofreaders Make?
+How Much do Proofreaders Make?

 How to Become a Proofreader?